The D&D Vortex: Plot

 Wil Wheaton brings William Shatner on his Professor Proton show to meet Sheldon, who gets so excited that he vomits on Shatner.
-Going to Wil to apologize, he finds Wil hosts a Dungeons & Dragons group with his celebrity friends including Shatner.
+Going to Wil to apologize, he finds Wil hosts a Dungeons & Dragons (D&D) group with his celebrity friends including Shatner.
 Finding out Stuart is in the group and never told them, the guys make Stuart panic and quit.
 Wil secretly invites Leonard who discovers that the group also includes Shatner, Kevin Smith, Joe Manganiello and Kareem Abdul-Jabbar.
-Leonard tells Penny, who tells Amy and Bernadette, all three women having a crush on Manganiello.
-Because of that indiscretion, Wil kicks out Leonard and admonishes the guys for using him for his connections, and says that one of the worst things about being a celebrity is not knowing whether someone will like him for himself.
+Leonard tells Penny, who tells Amy and Bernadette, all three women being infatuated with Manganiello.
+Because of this, Wil kicks out Leonard and admonishes the guys for using him for his connections, and says that one of the worst things about being a celebrity is not knowing whether someone will like him for himself.
 To apologize, the guys invite Wil to play D&D with them at Leonard's apartment, but Wil, secretly in the middle of a game with Penny, Amy and Bernadette and the group, politely turns them down, before allowing the girls to send them a photo of the events as payback.